NCATSTranslator/TranslatorTechnicalDocumentation/docs/architecture/trapi.md

-# Translator Reasoner Application Programming Interface (TRAPI)
+# Translator Reasoner Application Programming Interface

-The Translator strives to navigate, integrate, and interpret statements of biomedical knowledge ("knowledge graphs") consisting of concepts ("nodes") linked by their predicate relationships ("edges").
-Such knowledge is standardized and made visible by wrappers (Knowledge Providers ("KPs")) of third-party sources, for access by computational engines (Autonomous Relay Agents ("ARAs")), thus providing value-added reasoning.
+The Translator strives to navigate, integrate, and interpret statements of biomedical knowledge ("KGs") consisting of concepts ("nodes") linked by their predicate relationships ("edges").
+Such knowledge is standardized and made visible by wrappers ("KPs") of third-party sources, for access by computational engines ("ARAs"), thus providing value-added reasoning.

 Although some such components and knowledge graphs are amenable to centralized solutions, a more general solution to the task is the creation of a standardized network of commuication across distinct, distributed KPs and ARAs, with knowledge queries orchestrated within [workflows](workflows.md).
-In Translator, this is the goal of TRAPI.
+In Translator, this is the goal of the Translator Reasoner Application Programming Interface (TRAPI).

 TRAPI defines a standard HTTP web service API for communicating biomedical questions and answers.
 It leverages the standards of the  [Biolink model](https://biolink.github.io/biolink-model/) to precisely describe the semantics of biological entities and relationships.
 TRAPI's graph-based query-knowledge-binding structure enables expressive yet concise description of biomedical questions and answers.